linode/docs/docs/applications/configuration-management/create-a-nodebalancer-with-terraform/index.md

 ## Initializing, Planning, and Applying the Terraform State

-Because this guide employs two Providers (Linode and Random) that you might not have installed on your local development environment, you'll need to run the `init` command to install them.
+Because this guide employs two providers (Linode and Random) that you might not have installed on your local development environment, you'll need to run the `init` command to install them.

     terraform init